xmartlabs/stock/README.md

 - `StoreResponseLoading` informs that a network request is in progress.
 It can be useful to display a loading indicator in your UI.
 - `StoreResponseData` holds the response data.
 It has a `value` field which includes an instance of the type returned by `Stock`.
 - `StoreResponseError` indicates that an error happened.
-When an error happens, `Stock` does not throw an error, instead, it wraps it in this class.
+When an error happens, `Stock` does not throw an exception, instead, it wraps it in this class.
 It includes an `error` field that contains the exception thrown by the given `origin`.

 Each `StoreResponse` includes an `origin` field which specifies where the event is coming from.